coding-for-reproducible-research/CfRR_Courses/individual_modules/parallel_computing/parallel_computing.md

 As mentioned previously Python threads always run on a single core/processor, which mean they really only can run one at a time.
 The reason why this is so, is because of Python's GIL (Global Interpreter Lock) at the core of Python itself.
 In the latest versions of Python one can remove the GIL, but this is still very much in the experimental phase.
 Removing the GIL means one needs to carefully manage, in code, multiple threads' data access to Python objects and data structures.
 All of this means using Python's multithreading model (with the GIL in place) is only suitable for certain types of concurrency applications - more about this later.
 This is different from how multithreading models in other programming languages are defined, which is more similar to Python's multiprocessing model in a sense.
 In Python's multithreading model it is left up the operating system to manage switching between threads.

 True parallelism happens when multiple threads/processes/tasks run at exactly the same time, independently of each other.
 A process can be thought of as almost a completely different program instance (most likely a clone of an existing program).
 More technically it is usually defined as a collection of resources, including memory, file handles, etc. In Python each process runs its own Python interpreter on a different core/processor, which gets aroung the GIL issue.

-In Python's multithreading it is left up the operating system to manage swithcing

 In summary Python's multithreading model runs only on a single processor and is only suitable for some concurrency applications.
 Its multiprocessing model is suitable for true parallelism on multicore CPUs, however note its only suitable for running on say a SMP and not across multiple CPUs that do not share memory.